How To Increase Your Motivation (And Inspire Others!)At Work

 Different things motivate different people

-I hope these tips will help you get your motivation back and inspire you to create a more engaged workforce.
-That said, I know that a short blog post can’t provide the individual attention most people need to get rid of workplace burnout.
-I am a licensed psychologist and experienced executive career coach.
-By working with me, you can uncover and overcome the sources of your discontent.
-Schedule a free, 20-minute phone consultation to learn more about my executive coaching service.
+We hope these tips will help you get your motivation back and inspire you to create a more engaged workforce.
+That said, we know that a short blog post can’t provide the individual attention most people need to get rid of workplace burnout.
+We are licensed psychologists and experienced executive career coaches.
+By working with us, you can uncover and overcome the sources of your discontent.
+Learn more about our executive coaching service or book a free 20 minute consultation call with Dr. Barajas.